strongloop/strongloop.com2/_posts/2019-07-24-building-an-online-game-with-loopback-4-pt5.md

 docker stop <container id>
 ```

-We are ready to push our Docker image to cloud.
+We are now ready to push our Docker image to cloud.

 ### Pushing Docker image to IBM Cloud.